 4. Increasing size: An increase in size over time doesn’t mean its malignant.
 As long as there are no signs of malignancy, an increase in size is not an indicator of malignancy.

-As long as there are no other feature of malignancy, such as cord oedema, enhancement, nodularity/ mass, the above findings should not be of concern for malignancy.
+As long as there is no other feature of malignancy, such as cord oedema, enhancement, nodularity/ mass, the above findings should not be of concern for malignancy.

 A very important point is that on the first presentation, even if the syrinx looks completely benign, you must give contrast.
-Tumours such as hemangioblastomas can present as a benign appearing syrinx on non contrast scans, but on contrast administration, will show a tiny nodular area of enhancement.
+Tumors such as hemangioblastomas can present as a benign appearing syrinx on non-contrast scans, but on contrast administration, will show a tiny nodular area of enhancement.
 Once you have shown it to be benign on the first scan, follow up scans don’t require contrast.